 As we have seen in previous exercises, if you do not have a copy of this file, it can be downloaded from the class website.
-Another way to get it is to go to then choose datasets, which will give you a menu that includes the file we are interested in.
+Another way to get it is to go to https://people.sc.fsu.edu/~jburkardt/classes/math1800_2023/math1800_2023.html which will give you a menu that includes the files we are interested in.